zachvalenta/jvns.ca/content/post/2017-12-20-how-are-ruby-s-headers-different-from-python-s-headers-.markdown

 categories: []
 ---

+This is another research-y post, most things in here I learned in the last 24 hours so likely some of it is wrong.

 Today and yesterday I've been trying to figure out how the public header files Ruby exposes are different from the header files Python exposes (how are their public C APIs different?).
 You can get these headers in the libruby-dev / libpython-dev Debian packages.
 These header files live in